campos-Allan/florestas-aleatorias-transporte/README.md

 ### Time elapsed per random forest model - pandemic dataset
 ![Time elapsed per random forest model - pandemic dataset](https://i.imgur.com/HrPUQhL.png)

-### Models with max_depth set to 20 onwards seem to overfitted a bit, wihle the models with max_depth = 10 seem to underfitted the data, see the next pics for a in depth look.
+### Models with max_depth set to 20 onwards seem to overfitted a bit, while the models with max_depth = 10 seem to underfitted the data, see the next pics for a in depth look.
 Pandemic data makes the model very erratic, some changes could be made to change the big variations on the data.
 ### R² and MAE values per iteration on A100N100 model - full dataset
 ![R² and MAE values per iteration on A100N100 model - full dataset](https://i.imgur.com/faV9WgG.png)